 Cuckoo - THU nov 16th at 8:30 pm (55')

 The History of Korean Western Theatre - FR nov 17th at 8:30 pm (60')

 Cuckoo serves as a documentary narrative that everyone should witness.
 Its originality shines through, challenging preconceptions by highlighting the power of three rice cookers as unlikely raconteurs.

 Cuckoo is a heavy, affecting piece of documentary theatre that masterfully wields its multimedia for both dark humour and piercing effect.

 ... the work is intrinsically Korean – but which also has a modern European style and sensitivity, and sits very well into the body of Flemish new theatre work that explores the possibilities of the performance-lecture.
 A week later, I’m still haunted by the show’s sounds and images.

 This performance by Koo is intriguing, disturbing and reflective of a world more and more subject to the dystopian Orwellian view.

 In Cuckoo, Jaha Koo tries to capture how his young personal life is entangled with collective South-Korean history.

-concept, direction, text, music & video Jaha Koo performance Hana, Duri, Seri & Jaha Koo cuckoo hacking Idella Craddock scenography & media operation Eunkyung Jeong dramaturgical advice Dries Douibi production Kunstenwerkplaats Pianofabriek executive producer CAMPO coproduction Bâtard Festival support CAMPO, STUK, BUDA, DAS, SFAC & Noorderzon/Grand Theatre.
-Cuckoo was realized with the support of de Vlaamse Gemeenschapscommissie.
+concept, direction, text, music & video Jaha Koo performance Hana, Duri, Seri & Jaha Koo Cuckoo hacking Idella Craddock scenography & digital support Eunkyung Jeong dramaturgical advice Dries Douibi technique Korneel Coessens, Jan Berkmans, Bart Huybrechts (& Wim Clapdorp) production Kunstenwerkplaats Pianofabriek executive producer CAMPO coproduction Bâtard Festival support CAMPO, STUK, BUDA, DAS, SFAC & Noorderzon/Grand Theatre with the support of the Flemish Community